-Since mountain biking was born in California in the 1970s, as an off-road fringe sport, we will start with the best locations for hitting the trails in the Golden State.
+Since mountain biking was born in California in the 1970s as an off-road fringe sport, we’re starting with the best locations for hitting the trails in the Golden State.
 For all the advances since the sport’s humble beginnings on a dirt trail, the Downieville Downhill remains a daunting test.
 Home to the country’s longest downhill race, the route plunges 5,333 feet over 15 miles.
 The Downieville Downhill is reserved for All-Mountain racers only, which means riders will have to earn their start time by completing the Point to Point Cross Country course the day before.

 Tahoe National Forest is the first in the Pacific Southwest region to allow “pedal assist” E-bikes on designated non-motorized national forest system trails.
 This summer, mountain bikers will find that class 1 e-bikes (electric mountain bikes) are now permitted on lifts and select Summit Bike Park trails.
 The pedal-assisted bikes are easier to power up the trails, making the sport of mountain biking more accessible to more people.

 The first of three trails in the Maple Hills Trails Complex is now open for public use in Big Bear.
 Adding to the extensive trail network in the San Bernardino Mountains, the Maple Hills Trail Complex will offer outdoor hiking, biking, and nature walks.